Jarom27/Jarom27/README.md

 ## Hi I am Jarom Mariscal Zozaya, a Full Stack Developer and a current BYU Pathway Student for a bachelor´s degree in Software Development 👋
 ### Skills:
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,tailwindcss,bootstrap,nodejs,react,laravel,php,java,spring,python)](https://skillicons.dev)
+### About me
+I am apasionate for the programming world.
+I love playing Volley, reading books and drawing pictures.
+This is my personal portfolio with projects, such academic as professionals.
 <!--
 **Jarom27/Jarom27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.